Content of this article:

 Best OS migration software to clone OS to new drive

-AOMEI Backupper Professional has been regarded as one of the best strategies to resolve problem about cloning OS to another hard drive in Windows 10/8/7/XP/Vista, widely used by 50+ million users, so please feel free to use it.
-It provides two ways for successfully cloning, System Clone and Disk Clone, you can choose the way per your needs.
+AOMEI Backupper Professional has been regarded as one of the best system clone software to help you clone OS to another hard drive in Windows 11/10/8/7/XP/Vista and resolve problems for cloning.
+It is widely used by 50+ million users, so please feel free to use it.
+It provides two ways for successfully cloning OS, System Clone and Disk Clone.
+You can choose the way as per your needs.

-System Clone: It lets you transfer OS to new drive with the System Clone feature.
+- System Clone: It lets you transfer only OS to new drive.
 All system-related drives like system reserved partition or UEFI partition will be cloned simultaneously.
-Further, system customized settings, personal files and installed programs on the system drive will be copied to target new drive as well.
-In that case, you could get a similar Windows operating environment.
+Furthermore, system customized settings, personal files and installed programs on the system drive will be copied to the target drive as well.
+Thus, you could get a similar Windows operating environment.

-Disk Clone: It also allows you to move OS to new drive by cloning entire large hard drive to smaller drive, as long as the target space is sufficient for copied stuff.
-This technology is set by default.
-If you want to copy every sector of the selected system drive, usually the C: drive, to the target, you can specify a sector-by-sector clone.
+- Disk Clone: It allows you to move OS to new drive by cloning entire disk.
+It uses "intelligent clone" feature by default to help you clone large hard drive to smaller drive, as long as the target space is sufficient for copied stuff.
+If you want to copy every sector of the selected system drive (usually C: drive) to the target, you can specify a sector-by-sector clone.

 Connect your new hard drive for cloning

 Before you start to move OS to new drive or SSD, you need to install or connect the target hard drive to your computer obviously and make sure it is detected.

 If the computer is a desktop computer, you can install it internally using the extra slot.
 But if your computer is a laptop, you will need a USB cable, adapter or enclosure to connect the target drive for cloning.

 In most cases, the hard drive uses a SATA slot, but it is safe to check before getting a new hard drive.
 Because there are other disk interfaces, such as, M.2, PCIe, IDE, SCSI, etc.